"Jones is an astute strategist for global portfolios.” World Trademark Review 1000 – The World’s Leading Trademark

 Alicia Grahn Jones concentrates her practice in the areas of trademark clearance, prosecution, global portfolio strategy, and trademark enforcement.
 Alicia specializes in strategic management of large global trademark portfolios, including counseling for international enforcement on infringement issues.
 Alicia manages global enforcement programs by creating strategy protection plans for brand owners.
 Alicia has managed disputes in more than 200 jurisdictions and successfully resolved numerous complex cross-jurisdictional disputes.
 Alicia also routinely assists clients with global clearance and filing programs for new brands.
 Alicia also has extensive experience representing clients before the Trademark Trial and Appeal Board.

 Alicia is a past President of the Board of Directors for the Georgia Association for Women Lawyers and also serves on the Board of Directors of the Dian Fossey Gorilla Fund.
 She was recognized in 2020 and 2021 by The Best Lawyers in America® for Trademark Law.
-Alicia was listed in the 2020 and the five immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Alicia was listed in the 2021 and the six immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Alicia has been repeatedly recognized as a Georgia "Super Lawyer".
 In 2020, she was named a "Next Generation Lawyer" by Legal 500 US for Non-Contentious Trademark Law.
 Alicia is a Co-Chair of the firm’s Women’s Initiative.

 Represents Delta Air Lines, Inc. in connection with its global trademark portfolio, including enforcement, clearance, prosecution, and maintenance.